andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+10/24/18 | `cw36` | Today we continued working on: (1) `pa06`, (2) the *Star Wars* plaintext steganography exercise, or (3) the Midshipman Lookup exercise from `cw34`.
+The 12-week exam review guide has also been posted to the `referenceLib` directory.
+This directory is a placeholder.
 10/23/18 | `cw35` | The files for the *Star Wars* plaintext steganography exercise are included in this directory.
-Today in Lab you chose one of the following activities: (1) Working on `pa06`, (2) working on the *Star Wars* plaintext steganography exercise, or (3) working on the Midshipman Lookup exercise from `cw34`.
+Today in Lab you chose one of the following activities: (1) working on `pa06`, (2) working on the *Star Wars* plaintext steganography exercise, or (3) working on the Midshipman Lookup exercise from `cw34`.
-10/21/18 | `cw34` | The class included an in-class exercise on dictionaries.
+10/22/18 | `cw34` | This was an in-class exercise on dictionaries.
+We created a tool to lookup a Midshipman by alpha code.
 This directory includes a README file for the exercise, as well as all the required support files and template code.
 10/19/18 | `cw33` | *Liang* 14.6 (pp. 487-492).
 This class was an introduction to Python dictionaries  This directory is a placeholder.
 10/17/18 | `cw32` | Today was an introduction to processing command line arguments using Python's argument vector, `argv`.
 This directory includes a README file for an in-class exercise, along with all the require files.
 10/16/18 | `cw31` | Today we introduced `pa06` and continued work on `pa05`.
 This directory is a placeholder.